Lying on a Resume: Is it Worth the Risk?Create your resume now

 Not only would you have not got the job but you will have burned bridges with the company.
 If you are honest, maybe you will still get the job, and if not, maybe they will keep you in mind for future positions at least.

-With a well-constructed resume using an online resume builder, this can all be avoided.
+With a well-constructed resume using a resume builder, this can all be avoided.

 What if I get hired after lying on my resume?